-Affidavit of Edward Cowles -Synopsis of affidavit No. 43.
+Affidavit of Edward Cowles-Synopsis of affidavit No. 43.

 He now resides in (Niles) Berien County, Michigan.
 Has received a common-school education.
 In 1859 he came to Washington to look after their annuities.
-Was delayed from year to year, and resisted by the delegations and attorneys of the Kansas Indians.
+Was de-layed from year to year, and resisted by the delegations and attorneys of the Kansas

+Indians

 That in 1865 and '66 he was approached by them with propositions to compromise the claim, accompanied by threats that unless he accepted their proposition of \$39,000 they had it in their power to defeat the case entirely.
 That a paper was presented him to sign in April, 1866.
-It was represented to him that this paper would not release the Government from paying his people all that it might owe then on the treaties with them.
+It was represented to him that this paper would not release the Government from paying his people all that it might owe them on the treaties with them.

 The Michigan Indians were poor and greatly distressed by debts and mortgages they had incurred, expecting to receive their annuities.
-They had built churches and school-houses, which they must lose unless they received what was due them from the
+They had built churches and school-houses, which they must lose unless they received what was due them from the Government,

-That many times on the streets of Washington he was urged by people whom he did not know to accept the proposition; that he became so embarrassed and distressed he hardly knew what to do; that finally, believing the agreement to be what it was represented and appeared to be, he signed it.
+That many times on the streets of Washington he was urged by people whom he that many times on the streets of washington he was first by people whom he did not know to accept the proposition; that he became so embarrassed and distressed he hardly knew what to do; that finally, believing the agreement to be what it was represented and appeared to be, he signed it.
 That he would not have signed it if he had thought it capable of being construed to cut his people off from their just rights under the treaties, and went home as soon as possible and reported what he had done to his people in council.

-NOTE.-The remainder of his affidavit concerning the history of the protests, the circumstances of the payment, the representations of Mr. Johnson and others, is substantially the same as that of Toposh, Simon Pakagon, Francis Pakagon, Augusta, and the Motes, and others.
+Note.-The remainder of his affidavit concerning the history of the protests, the circumstances of the payment, the representations of Mr. Johnson and others, is substantially the same as that of Toposh, Simon Pakagon, Francis Pakagon, Augusta, and the Motes, and others.